python/peps/.github/PULL_REQUEST_TEMPLATE/Modify an existing PEP.md

----
-name: Update/modify PEP
-about: Add to or change an existing PEP
-title: "PEP NNN: Description of change"
----

 <!--
 **Please** read our Contributing Guidelines (CONTRIBUTING.rst) to make sure this repo is the right place for your proposed change.
 Thanks!